-During 2016/17 work on preparing and testing Athena has continued, with full implementation due in 2017/18.
-Athena is a police collaboration ICT system, which will help to identify criminals more quickly, reduce crime and save time and money.
-Throughout 2016/17, the Alliance has also been building a joint Operational Command and Control system across two sites, one being in Warwickshire and one in West Mercia.
+During 2017/18, Athena, which is a police collaboration ICT system went live across the Alliance.
+The system will help to identify criminals more quickly, reduce crime and save time and money.
+The use of the system will continue to embed throughout the Alliance in 2018/19.
+The construction and refurbishment of the two new OCC buildings that will service the Alliance were completed in 2017/18 - Southwell House at Hindlip and Stuart Ross House in Warwick.
 The joint OCC will operate on single telephony and IT systems to enhance and deal with calls in an efficient and effective way as well as offering additional flexibility during peak periods or critical incidents.
-This will realise further savings and forms a key part of the Transformation programme for the
+Both sites are due to be fully operational later in 2018/19, which should realise further savings, delivering on one of the key parts of the transformation programme for the Alliance.